ayushmanCodes2004/Assigment-2/README.md

 # Task Management API

-A full-featured RESTful API for managing tasks and users, built with Node.js and Express.
+A full-featured RESTful API for managing tasks and users with real-time notifications, built with Node.js and Express.
 This project demonstrates a clean architecture with dual database integration: PostgreSQL for user management and MongoDB for task storage.

+-**Real-time Task Reminders** - Automatic notifications 1 hour before due date -**Task Categorization** - Organize tasks with pre-defined categories -**Task Tags** - Add multiple custom tags to tasks -**Webhook Integration** - External notifications on task completion -**Retry Logic** - Exponential backoff for webhook delivery -**Enhanced Filtering** - Filter by category, tags, and status

 ## Table of Contents